msabramo/kallithea/docs/setup.rst

 - In the admin panel you can toggle ldap, anonymous, permissions settings.
 As well as edit more advanced options on users and repositories

-Optionally users can create `rcextensions` package that extends RhodeCode functionality.
+Optionally users can create `rcextensions` package that extends Kallithea functionality.
 To do this simply execute::

     paster make-rcext production.ini